flappysquirrel/fluentfox/README.md

   go to about:config in firefox and type general.smoothScroll.msdPhysics.enabled and set it to true.

 ## About

-A combination of FluentDotFirefox and Firefox-91plus-photon-userchrome-master!
+A combination of FluentDotFirefox, Firefox-91plus-photon-userchrome-master and Firefox UWP style!
 The goal is to make an exact replica of Microsoft Edge™ Legacy in Mozilla Firefox.
-I'm not a developer, I only report issues...
+I'm not a developer, I usually report issues...
 But I wanted a Fluent style Firefox for everyone to use.
 So, I created this repository.

+## I made a lot of commits and changes to this repository.
+Ali.sh also made some formatting changes to readme.md.
+So, in case you're using some of the code or made modifications please give this repository and its contributors credit.

+## Payments

+  I don't ask for payments but, if you want to help:

+ ### The ways you can help me are
+ 1. Use this theme on your Firefox
+ 2. Star this repository to show your appreciation
+ 3. Make changes to this repository and make a pull request if you want (don't hesitate)(feel free to do this.)
+ 4. Star the repository if you like it or you downloaded it.
+ 5. Encourage other people to use Firefox.

 ## News